 You’ll find lots of advice on the Internet about how to use specimen trees.
-But what is a specimen tree?
+What is a specimen tree though?
 In case you are confused, it’s not a species of tree.
 Rather, it’s a tree planted by itself as a stand-alone garden feature.
 Read on for specimen tree information, including the best tips for using a specimen tree in the landscape.

 What is a Specimen Tree?